SeeedDocument/Seeed-WiKi/docs/Grove-OLED_Display_0.96inch.md

 **Step5**: Run the code.
 We'll find that the Grove - OLED outputs "Hello World".

+## Try it in JAVA!

+Check out this tutorial for the [Grove OLED Display 0.96inch](https://github.com/oci-pronghorn/FogLight-Grove/blob/master/OLED128x64/README.md).
+Its part of the open source framework FogLight where  many of the [Grove Devices](https://github.com/oci-pronghorn/FogLight-Grove) are supported.
+It was designed for IoT applications and provides an integrated web server.

 ## Resources
 -----------
 - **[Eagle]** [Grove-OLED128x64](https://github.com/SeeedDocument/Grove_OLED_Display_0.96/raw/master/resource/OLED%20128x64.zip)